b2io/handbook/who-we-are.md

 The goal was to create sustainable, efficient, and mutually-beneficial relationships with clients.
 By creating transparent, honest pricing and processes, they set out to show that Base Two is an organization that delivers on its commitments and values long-term partnerships..

 Having been underpaid, overworked, and underappreciated in the past, they also hoped to create a consultancy that values its developers.
-Base Two was founded on the belief that a smartl, well-rounded, and motivated team is the most important thing; without that, even the best pitch is just an empty promise.
+Base Two was founded on the belief that a smart, well-rounded, and motivated team is the most important thing; without that, even the best pitch is just an empty promise.

 ## Our Culture